bmeurant/technical-docs/software-architecture/security/authentication.md

 # Authentication: Verifying Digital Identities

 Authentication is the fundamental process of verifying the identity of a user, system, or entity.
 It confirms that someone or something is, in fact, who or what it claims to be.
 This critical security measure acts as the first line of defense, ensuring that only legitimate and verified entities can proceed to access resources or perform actions within a system.
-It is distinct from authorization, which determines *what* an authenticated entity is permitted to do.
+It is distinct from [[authorization]], which determines *what* an authenticated entity is permitted to do.

 ## Key Concepts in Authentication